Big3: Broadcasting

 For the 2017 season, Fox Sports 1 carried the eight weeks of the regular season and the playoffs on tape delay, while Fox broadcast the championship game live.
 Gus Johnson was the regular play-by-play announcer, though Brian Custer filled-in occasionally, Jim Jackson handled color commentary and Michael Rapaport was the sideline reporter.

 In 2018, all games were broadcast live on Friday nights, with four weeks of games (including the semifinals and championship) on Fox, with the remaining weeks airing on FS1.
 For 2018, Custer was promoted to be the regular play-by-play announcer while Jackson and Rapaport returned.

 On April 4, 2019, Big3 announced a new broadcast deal with CBS Sports, under which coverage moved to CBS and CBS Sports Network.
 In June 2021, Big3 announced a digital media partnership with the video sharing app Triller and FITE TV.
 This includes 30 hours of live game coverage to stream at no charge within the app (including exclusive coverage of an all-star game), and figures such as Ice Cube and players maintaining presences.

 For the 2022 season the league remained with broadcast partner CBS to air 28 hours of coverage in the US while DAZN, Vyre Network and the Big 3 YouTube channel broadcast 29 hours in the US and all coverage internationally.

 For 2023, Big3 launched Big3tv to stream all its games on its own website internationally and all games not televised on CBS in the United States.

 For 2024, Big3 would stream non-CBS games on their official X account in the United States.

 For the 2025 season, Big3 announced that Vice TV had acquired the rights to air 14 games.
 CBS Sports will produce the games.

+For the 2026 season, Big3 announced that BET would re-air games that conclude on CBS's broadcast window on the following Monday in primetime.
+They also announced that Fubo Sports Network would air 16 games.